-Red Hat will soon release a higher-performing, richer version of the Red Hat CodeReady Workspaces development platform, along with a name change to Red Hat OpenShift Dev Spaces.
+On June 14th, Red Hat released the Red Hat OpenShift Dev Spaces development platform, a higher-performing, richer, and renamed version of Red Hat CodeReady Workspaces.
 The platform has been significantly upgraded by moving to a Kubernetes Operator.
 This article explains the major changes in this upgrade and their effects on administrators and users.

 The team worked on this version for over a year and introduced the new platform as a tech preview after CodeReady Workspaces 2.10.
 The official name of this release is Red Hat OpenShift Dev Spaces 3.0.